joewitt99/login-handler-router/README.md

 # login-handler-router

 This example provides a basic router solution for overriding the Okta landing page.
-It uses OIDC and Okta groups to determine a landing page when a redirect is not provided to a custom login solution.
+It uses OIDC and Okta groups to determine a landing page when a user goes directly to Okta's landing page.

 ## Getting Started